Skip to content

 The municipal council has highlighted two main issues they would like Kurt to tackle.

-Second, following a cyberattack on a neighbouring municipality that exposed a significant amount of citizens’ personal data, many citizens have expressed concerns about the security of the information they choose to share with their municipality.
+Second, following a cyberattack on a neighbouring municipality that exposed a significant amount of personal data, many citizens have expressed concerns about the security of the information they choose to share with their municipality.

 Have you read:

-When looking into factors that influence citizen adoption of new digital services, Kurt learns that his municipality has unfortunately fallen into a common trap.
+When looking into factors that influence citizen adoption rates of new digital services, Kurt learns that his municipality has unfortunately fallen into a common trap.
 Their digital services are disconnected, which results in a confusing user experience for citizens.

 In practice, Kurt observes that there are many points of access for municipal services, many of which live on disconnected websites and are difficult to find if someone doesn’t know where to look.